WEHI-SODA-Hub/RdfView/README.md

 * It shows triples with the same predicate separately instead of grouped
 * Any entity can be viewed, including classes
 * It's a web application, so non-technical users can use it

+## Technologies

+- React with TypeScript
+- RDFLib.js for RDF parsing and manipulation
+- TanStack Query for state management
+- Radix UI for a beautiful, accessible user interface